alanjds/drf-nested-routers/README.md

     )
 ```

-## Advanced

-### Hyperlinks for Nested resources

-(optional) If you want a little bit more control over the fields displayed for the nested relations while looking at the parent, you need a custom serializer using NestedHyperlinkedModelSerializer.
+**(optional)** If you want a little bit more control over the fields displayed for the nested relations while looking at the parent, you need a custom serializer using NestedHyperlinkedModelSerializer.
 ```python
 from rest_framework.serializers import HyperlinkedModelSerializer from rest_framework_nested.serializers import NestedHyperlinkedModelSerializer